Content

 Insurance plans also may cover generic versions of medications while not offering any reimbursement for brand-name.
 When generics face a shortage, people with ADHD may not have a sustainable way to get the ADHD treatment they need, even if brand-name medicines are available.

-Consult with an ADHD specialist in 24 hours and learn what available treatments can be right for you.
+Consult with a medical provider in 24 hours and learn what available ADHD treatments can be right for you.

-It can be confusing to keep up with the exact ADHD prescriptions that are facing a shortage.
-Luckily, the FDA maintains an online database [10*] that makes it possible to look up exactly which medications are currently in shortage.
+It can be confusing to keep up with the exact ADHD medications that are facing a shortage.
+Luckily, the FDA maintains an online database[12] that makes it possible to look up exactly which medications are currently in a shortage, as well as which specific suppliers have availability.
+For some medications, you may find information on when the shortage will end.

-Use this table to see what medicines are in shortage as of the publication of this article (November 2024).
+Use this table to see what medicines are in a shortage as of the publication of this article (July 2025).
+As you’ll see, most of the shortages are affecting generic medications, not the brand names.

 Medication name